Home > Gluten Free Baking Tips

 - Oats don't contain gluten, but they are often prepared in an environment where wheat may be present so be sure to buy gluten-free oats.

 - As there is no gluten in the flour, no kneading is required.
-The dough is wetter consistency and it is more like batte than traditional dough.
+The dough is wetter consistency and it is more like batter than traditional dough.

 - Make sure your bread is completely cooked before taking out from the oven.
-You can use cooking thermometer.
-The centre of the bread should be between 95 - 100 C.
+A cooking thermometer could be useful to check if it ready.
+The centre of the bread should be between 95°C-100°C.

 - Gluten-free loaves continue to develop their structure until they are completely cool, so open the oven door and leave the loaf inside until it cools to room temperature.